-2nd county near ‘Storm Area 51’ event OK’s emergency order
+Correction: Storm Area 51 Event story

 County board members in neighboring Lincoln County, which is about the size of Massachusetts, drafted a similar emergency declaration last week.
 They cited concerns about traffic jams, crowded makeshift campsites and a lack of nearby medical services.
 Officials count just 184 hotel rooms in the entire county.

-Lincoln County also gave conditional approval to two events in the tiny desert towns of Hiko and Rachel, nearest Area 51.
+Lincoln County also gave conditional approval to two events in the desert towns of Hiko and Rachel, nearest Area 51.
+Despite an initial internet post suggesting people rush the gates, festival organizers say they do not want people to try to enter the military base.

 Final county approvals could come Sept.
 3.